-The Authority considered at its Annual General meeting on 8th June 2023 the format and structure of its democratic decision process by approving the powers and make-up of the approved committees.
-The full and detailed list of committee responsibilities can be found in the Constitution document on the Authority's web site, but are summarised as follows;
+The Authority considered at its Annual General meeting on 13th June 2024 the format and structure of its democratic decision process by approving the powers and make-up of the approved committees.
+The full and detailed list of committee responsibilities can be found in the Constitution document on the Authority's web site, but are summarised as follows:

 - The Authority Considers variations to standing orders and financial regulations, the revenue budget and capital plan, levying or issuing of a precept or borrowing.
-Adopting a member's allowances scheme, Appointing the Chair and Vice Chair of the Authority and the Chairs of the Committees and any Sub-Committees of the Authority.
+Adopting a member's allowances scheme, Appointing the Chair and Vice Chairs of the Authority and the Chairs of the Committees and any Sub-Committees of the Authority.
 Approves new policies or substantive changes in policy relating to the development and delivery of services appropriate to the Authority.
+Has oversight of the preparation of the Authority's Strategic and Community Risk Management Plan.
 Determines the Authority's precept and approves the Authority's budget and the delegated powers to officers.
 Maintain an overview of the effectiveness of the Constitution.
 Any other matters which by law must be reserved to the Authority itself. - The Policy and Resources Committee Under delegated powers, determine new policies or substantive changes in policy relating to the development and delivery of Services appropriate to this Committee.
 Oversees the Authority's Communication and Consultation Strategy and receives related reports.
 Considers all matters related to the management of the Authority's assets including buildings, land, ICT and other assets.
 Exercises financial control over expenditure within the approved revenue budgets and capital programme of the Authority.
 Establish and direct procedures for the implementation, monitoring and amendment of the revenue budget and capital programme and all other financial matters that impact on the Authority's financial position. - The Community Safety and Protection Committee Under delegated powers, determine new policies or substantive changes in policy relating to the development and delivery of Services appropriate to this Committee.
 Consider all matters related to the delivery of Services to the diverse communities of Merseyside and the development, promotion and delivery of a co-ordinated strategy for developing and maintaining safer communities.
 This includes matters relating to: Operational Preparedness; Operational Response; Prevention and Protection.
-Consider any matters relating to the provision of Services to the diverse communities of Merseyside and the development, promotion and delivery of a coordinated strategy for developing and maintaining safer communities. - The Scrutiny Committee To review and/or scrutinise the objectives of the Authority's Integrated Risk Management Plan (IRMP) and performance against these objectives.
+Consider any matters relating to the provision of Services to the diverse communities of Merseyside and the development, promotion and where appropriate, determine all matters relating to Fire Safety Legislation. - The Scrutiny Committee To review and/or scrutinise the objectives of the Authority's Community Risk Management Plan (CRMP) and performance against these objectives.
 To carry out joint member/officer pre and post-implementation scrutiny of any major project, scheme, or key decision taken by the Authority or its standing committees.
 To make recommendations to the Policy and Resources Committee and/or the Community Safety and Protection Committee and/or Authority arising from the outcome of the scrutiny process and how any improvements can be made.
-To agree and action a scrutiny forward work plan throughout the year and from meeting to meeting that includes matters relating to the performance of the Authority and report back.
+To agree and action a scrutiny forward work plan throughout the year and from meeting to meeting that includes matters relating to the performance of the Authority against the CRMP or any such issues referred to by the full Fire Authority and report back.
 To participate in, determine and undertake a task and finish group as appropriate with a view to effecting continuous improvements in the way Services are delivered, having regard to a combination of economy, efficiency and effectiveness.